michelled/weavly.org/src/about.md

   title: More Than Just Learning to Code
   image: /assets/media/20190726_095446_hu0254f67d82f35e43a998c478f1615761_1190091_1000x0_resize_q75_box.jpg
   imageAlt: Two instructors working with a kid on a laptop to build a program
-    sequence for Dash robot
+    sequence for the robot Dash
   callToActionText: Our Process
   callToActionLink: https://www.codelearncreate.org/blog/
 headerBg: teal-75
 title: About
-subtitle: "We’re designing educational coding tools for kids who have been left out of learning—especially those with complex needs. "
+subtitle: We’re designing educational coding tools for kids who have been left out of learning—especially those with complex needs
 eleventyNavigation:
   key: About
   order: 5